PERSONAL INJURIES PROPERTY

 Many times, a personal injury-property damage suit is complicated by the shared fault laws of California.
 This means that the person you claim caused you personal injury may turn around and say that you have partial responsibility.
 If this convinces the court or during a settlement hearing, then your compensation will be compute based on “comparative negligence.”

 Personal injury lawsuits are best handled by experienced lawyers because under California law, there are limits on the compensation amounts allowed.
 For instance, uninsured drivers cannot claim for non-economic damages regardless of the fault laws of the state but with a lawyer, it is possible to find the exception to this rule.

-Also, if you want to negotiate for a settlement out of court, a lawyer representing you will always be able to protect your interests first and foremost.
-In many personal injury cases, one or both parties prefer to settle or pay an agreed amount to avoid going to court.
+Also, if you want to negotiate for a settlement out of court, an attorney representing you will always be able to protect your interests first and foremost.
+In many personal injury cases, one or both parties prefer to settle, or pay an agreed amount, to avoid going to court.

 A few questions you can use to help you choose your legal representative are:

 - Have you taken a case similar to mine and what was the outcome?

 - How long do you estimate my case will take whether settlement or court decision?

 - Do you have time to handle my case?

 - What’s the worst and best possible outcome?